-**Warning-- "a cranky, I've had it rant" follows** Hang with me, OK? :)
+Warning.
+A "cranky, I've had it rant" follows.
+Hang with me, okay?

-Well here we are, not a day into the month of December and already I've seen more bitterness about what some moms do over others in terms of the Christmas season.
+Well here we are, barely into the month of December and already I've seen more bitterness about what some moms do over others in terms of the Christmas season.
 I've already read an ugly handful of articles that mock moms just like me, with dozens of people patting them on the back.

 Somewhere along the way, going above and beyond, no matter the reason, became showing off.

 Take my favorite example, the Elf on the Shelf.

 It seems that not only do you love it or hate it, but that you LOVE it, or you judge a mother who does it as a time waster, an over-the-top show off who has nothing better to do with her time.
 Yep, anyone who knows me knows that sounds JUST like me (sarcasm).